MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

-can verify this by using [`Message(<string>)`](xref:microsoft.quantum.intrinsic.message) and [`DumpMachine()`](xref:microsoft.quantum.diagnostics.dumpmachine), which print a string and the system's current state to the host console.
+can verify this by using [`Message(<string>)`](xref:microsoft.quantum.intrinsic.message) and [`DumpMachine()`](xref:microsoft.quantum.diagnostics.dumpmachine), which print a string and the system's current state to the command line.

 > [!NOTE] The `Message(<string>)` and `DumpMachine()` functions (from
 > [`Microsoft.Quantum.Intrinsic`](xref:microsoft.quantum.intrinsic) and
 > [`Microsoft.Quantum.Diagnostics`](xref:microsoft.quantum.diagnostics),
-> respectively) both print directly to our classical host's console.
+> respectively) both print directly to the command line.
 Just like a
 > real quantum computation, Q# does not allow us to directly access qubit
 > states.
 However, as `DumpMachine` prints the target machine's current state,
 > it can provide valuable insight for debugging and learning when used in